Into the Heart of Breast Implants

 Structure of Breast Implants

 Since the 60’s, numerous breast implant shell manufacturers have produced five generations of products.
 With the fifth generation still relatively new and still being tested out by most surgeons, the fourth generation of implants is used in a great majority of breast implant surgeries.
-It is made up of an elastomer-coated silicone shell that typically contains saline solution or silicone gel.
+It is made up of an elastomer-coated silicone shell that typically contains a saline solution or silicone gel.

 Perceived Health Risks